pymargot/margot/README.md

 Once you've done that, try running the code in the [notebook](notebook.margot.data).

 # Status
-This is still an early stage software project, and should not be used for live trading.
+This is still an early stage software project, and should not be used for live trading just yet.

 # Documentation

-in progress - for examples see the [notebook](notebook.margot.data).
+For examples see the [notebook](notebook.margot.data).

+The main documentation is at [readthedocs](https://margot.readthedocs.io/en/latest/).

 # Contributing

 Feel free to make a pull request or chat about your idea first using [issues](https://github.com/atkinson/margot/issues).

 Dependencies are kept to a minimum.
 Generally if there's a way to do something in the standard library (or numpy / Pandas), let's do it that way rather than add another library.

 # License
 Margot is licensed for use under Apache 2.0.
 For details see [the License](https://github.com/atkinson/margot/blob/master/LICENSE).